luismanuelamengual/NeoPHP/README.md

     }
 }
 ```
-This controller method "sayHello" can be executed in the following way
+We can **execute controller methods like "sayHello"** in the following way
 ```PHP
 get_app()->execute("MyApp\HelloWorldController@sayHello");
 ```